MicrosoftDocs/power-automate-docs/articles/minit/business-rules.md

     1. In the **Custom result formula** field, enter your formula and select **Save**.

-    To learn more, go to [Define custom output](#define-custom-output-detail) in this article.
+    To learn more, go to [Define custom output detail](#define-custom-output-detail) in this article.

 1. Add a severity: